Inferring microbial interactions with their environment from genomic and metagenomic data: Results Discussion

 The species-metabolite and metabolite-metabolite networks provided by MetConSIN offer mechanistic insight into the metabolic activity of microbial communities, including identification of how metabolic connections change with community composition.
-In \cref{fig:diff}, we investigate how the strengths of the various connections one model, \emph{bc1001}, had in networks produced by MetConSIN for various communities involving \emph{bc1001}.
+In \cref{fig:diff}, we investigate the strengths of the various connections one model, \emph{bc1001}, had in networks produced by MetConSIN for various communities involving \emph{bc1001}.
 For example, when grown in simulated coculture with \emph{bc1016} and \emph{bc1009}, \emph{bc1001} tended to form weaker network connections than when grown in other combinations.
 Interestingly, when \emph{bc1001} was grown in simulated coculture with \emph{bc1015} and \emph{bc1009}, it formed stronger connections compared to when simulated with \emph{bc1016} and \emph{bc1009}, even though switching \emph{bc1015} for \emph{bc1016} had little effect in other combinations.
-These connection differences are a possible mechanistic explanation for differential metabolic activity between communities, and suggest a course of further investigation into the metabolic impact of the various combinations of modeled organisms.
+These connection differences are a possible mechanistic explanation for differential metabolic activity between communities, and suggest which community combinations should be prioritized in experimental design.
+For example, the results discussed above and displayed in \cref{fig:diff} suggest that \emph{bc1001}, \emph{bc1015} and \emph{bc1009} undergo some kind of three-way interaction.
+Growth experiments with \emph{bc1001}, \emph{bc1015} and \emph{bc1009} may therefore yield interesting results, especially if metabolomic data is collected in order to identify the three-way interactions taking place.